The Literary Magazine of the Association of Literary Scholars, Critics, and Writers

 Editor in Chief

 Ryan Wilson (Issue 9.1 – ) was born in Griffin, GA, and raised in nearby Macon.
-He is the author of The Stranger World (Measure Press, 2017), winner of the Donald Justice Poetry Prize, and of How to Think Like a Poet (Wiseblood 2019).
+He is the author of The Stranger World (Measure Press, 2017), winner of the Donald Justice Poetry Prize, of How to Think Like a Poet (Wiseblood, 2019), and of Proteus Bound: Selected Translations, 2008-2020 (Franciscan UP, 2021).
 His work appears in periodicals such as: Best American Poetry, Five Points, The Hopkins Review, The New Criterion, The Sewanee Review, and The Yale Review.
 The Administrator and C.F.O. of the ALSCW, he lives north of Baltimore and teaches at The Catholic University of America.

 Joanna Pearson (Issue 13.2 – ) is the author of the short story collection, Every Human Love (Acre Books, 2019), a finalist for the Shirley Jackson Awards, the Foreword INDIES Awards, and the Janet Heidinger Kafka Prize for Fiction.
 Her second collection of stories, Now You Know It All, was chosen by Edward P. Jones for the 2021 Drue Heinze Literature Prize and is forthcoming with University of Pittsburgh Press in October 2021.